hskang9/terra-contracts/README.md

 With a token_id to receive and amount, a user sends luna to the contract and gets token from contract from the ratio which is based on each reserve(e.g. LUNA/Token). token must be registered.

-# UCW20

-UCW20 has two additional functions from the current cw20.

-## Interface

-### SetDex

-sets dex so that the token contract can verify whether sender is allowed to execute `exchange` function

-### Exchange

-transfer token from exchange contract to recipient without approval after checking exchange's balance

 ## Compilation

 The suggest way to build an image is this (in the root directory):